 Sentiment analysis is the process of determining the sentiment expressed in a text.

-It may be used to determine what emotions a group of words convey, such as how positive or negative a person is.
+It may be used to determine the emotions a group of words conveys, such as how positive or negative a person is perceived to be.
 In text mining, automatic sentiment analysis can help determine if a message is positive or negative.

 Sentiment analysis is the process of determining whether a piece of writing is positive, negative, or neutral.